 Kirsten tells us about her experiences of having two home births

-We’d gone to the pub with some friends to see a friend who lives in Columbia and was visiting Leeds for one night only the night before my due date.
+We’d gone to the pub with some friends to see a friend who lives in Columbia and was visiting Leeds for one night, the night before my due date.
 We’d told him beforehand that if the baby was early he’d get to meet it, but if it was late he’d only meet the bump.
-By 10.30ish I was ready to go home so we started the 10 minute walk home but halfway back I felt a painful ‘pop’ sensation and my waters broke standing in the street!
+By 10.30ish I was ready to go home so we started the 10 minute walk home.
+Halfway back I felt a painful ‘pop’ sensation and my waters broke standing in the street!
 I waddled back home with very wet jeans and joked to my husband about my boots being full of amniotic fluid as we excitedly started getting ready to meet our baby.

 My contractions started as soon as my waters broke and were every two to three minutes lasting about a minute each time.
 My husband started getting the pool ready and I walked around the house stopping to lean on something and breathe deeply at each contraction.
 We called the midwives and they asked if I could feel the baby moving, I couldn’t at that point so they said if I hadn’t felt any movement within an hour then it would be best to come in to the hospital for monitoring.
 We hadn’t thought about going to hospital at all and so rushed around in between contractions getting a hospital bag sorted just in case.
 After the hour was up I still hadn’t felt any movement so we got in the car and made the 10 minute drive to the hospital.
 Just as we arrived at the car park I felt the baby kicking, so we turned round and went straight back home!